wanyuenmei/di/docs/GettingStarted.md

 ### Deploying [specs/example.spec](../specs/example.spec)
-While in the `$GOPATH/src/github.com/NetSys/quilt/` directory, execute `quilt specs/example.spec`.
+While in the `$GOPATH/src/github.com/NetSys/quilt/` directory, execute `quilt run specs/example.spec`.
 Quilt will set up several Ubuntu VMs on your cloud provider as Workers, and these Workers will host Nginx Docker containers.